 - Write the value "Single"

-If the function COUNTIFS returns #/VALUES!, is because you haven't selected the same range of cells for each criteria.
+If the function COUNTIFS returns #VALUES!, is because you haven't selected the same range of cells for each criterion.

-Instead of writing the value of the criteria directly in the formula, you can use the contain of a cell by using the reference of the cell 😎😀
+Instead of writing the value of the criteria directly in the formula, you can use the content of a cell by using the reference of the cell 😎😀